Assassination of Marielle Franco: Arrests and convictions

-In July 2020, after the arrest of Carlos Augusto de Moraes Afonso, a businessman linked to the Free Brazil Movement, known on the Internet as Luciano Ayan, it was discovered that he was responsible for spreading a false news story that accused Marielle Franco of having had a relationship with drug dealer Marcinho VP, as well as having ties to the Comando Vermelho criminal faction.
+In July 2020, after the arrest of Carlos Augusto de Moraes Afonso, a businessman linked to the Free Brazil Movement, known on the Internet as Luciano Ayan, was discovered to be responsible for spreading a false news story that accused Marielle Franco of having had a relationship with drug dealer "Marcinho VP", as well as having ties to the Comando Vermelho criminal faction.

 In October, former police officer Elcio Vieira de Queiroz was sentenced to five years in prison and payment of a fine for carrying ammunition and possession of firearms, ammunition, and magazines on the day he was arrested, on March 12, 2019.
 On that date, civil police officers and two prosecutors went to Queiroz's house to serve an arrest warrant, for his suspected involvement in the death of the councilwoman and her driver, and another search and seizure order, to collect possible evidence of the crime.
 During the search they found eight 5.56 mm caliber rifle ammunition in his car and, in his house, they found a Glock .380 caliber pistol with five magazines and 46 ammunition, as well as a Taurus .40 caliber pistol with three magazines and 72 ammunition.
 The sentence would have been served in open regime if Queiroz had not already been in preventive custody for the murders, in the Federal Penitentiary of Porto Velho.
 The sentence was issued on September 11 by Judge André Felipe Veras de Oliveira, of the 32nd Criminal Court in Rio de Janeiro.